-With the demand for small batches rising, both their flexibility and repeatability is a plus, since they can easily be adapted when new products arrive and continuously repeat operations without having to worry about human error.
-When designed for use in cleanroom environments they also significantly reduce the risk of human contamination, while keeping a digital record of all that they do.
-All of this is very important from a cGMP and FDa standpoint.
+With the demand for small batches rising, both flexibility and repeatability are a plus.
+Pick and place robots can easily be adjusted to new products and continuously repeat operations without the risk of human error.
+When designed for use in cleanroom environments, they also significantly reduce the risk of human contamination, while keeping a digital record of all that they do (important from a cGMP standpoint).

 The future of pharma manufacturing - Pharma 4.0

-Robots are not meant to replace people – people still need to be involved for many other manual operations and supporting the robotic systems.
-Using robots also reduces the need to move all operations to countries with lower labour costs, spreading work more evenly across the globe.
+Robots are not meant to replace people – people still need to be involved for many other manual operations and to support robotic systems.
+Using robots also reduces the need to move all operations to countries with lower labor costs, spreading work more evenly across the globe.
 But it is undeniable that robots will change the future of pharma and the way we work together.